The North Star State is home to a ton of activities ranging from winter sports to mountain hiking to urban excursions.

 Minneapolis Institute of Art

-Inside the museum, you can see works by legends such as Vincent van Gogh, Pablo Picasso, Henri Matisse, Renoir, and Monet.
+Inside the museum, you can see works by legends such as Vincent van Gogh, Pablo Picasso, Henri Matisse, Renoir, and Monet as well as educational exhibits.

 The museum also has many sculptures on display and sketches such as Rodi’s celebrated sketch of what would become “Rodin’s Thinker”, as well as a bronze sculpture of two elephants that were made from a mold of Hadrian’s original in ancient Rome.

-If you want to learn more about the Minneapolis Institute of Arts, watch our YouTube video covering everything you need to know about the museum.
+If you want to learn more about the Minneapolis Institute of Art, watch our YouTube video covering everything you need to know about the museum.
+While you are visiting the Minneapolis Institute of Art, make sure you stop at Eat Street for some of Minneapolis’ best restaurants.

 See Related: Best Museums in the USA